 SNAICC has released three new resources to support Aboriginal and Torres Strait Islander and non-Indigenous organisations that are engaging in or want to build partnerships for child and family service delivery.

 SNAICC would like to thank everyone who registered their interest in and completed the survey for SNAICC’s partnership project.
 We drew on the survey outcomes and undertook further research and consultation to inform the new resources.
 SNAICC would also like to thank the Australian Institute of Family Studies (AIFS) and the Commonwealth Department of Social Services (DSS) for their support to develop the resources.

-We’re now inviting all organisations currently involved in partnerships to provide service supports to Aboriginal and Torres Strait Islander children and families to complete a voluntary audit of their partnerships using the third new resource, SNAICC’s online partnership tool
+Organisations currently involved in partnerships to provide service supports to Aboriginal and Torres Strait Islander children and families can complete a voluntary audit of their partnerships using this resource, SNAICC’s online partnership tool